miraalibek/NYU_IDM_IntroToWeb/W01_Sept5/readme.md

 <h1>WEEK 1 | Sept 5 </h1>
 <p>We are continuing to talk about some basic HTML code.
-We also make time for our design inspiration presentations.</p>
+We will work in Atom to create some simple .html page that starts outlining what we might want to build for the final project.</p>

 <p><strong>More basic HTML</strong><br>
 - Whatever wasn't covered in <a href="../W1_Sept3">previous class</a> <br>